PART 34: SHOTS FIRED

 Carrie drummed the fingers of her free hand against the table.
-“See, x is a stupid convention, if you ask me.
+“If you ask me, using x is a stupid system.
 It always makes me think of multiplication.”

 “Well, you can pick another letter if it makes you happy,” Frank said with a smile.
-The doorbell rang, interrupting his train of thought.
+The doorbell rang, diverting his attention.
 “One of the others must have forgotten something,” he remarked, glancing at the clock.
 “Be right back.”

 “You do that,” Frank said as he walked out of the sitting room.
 The grin on his face faded as he opened the front door.
-“Julie??”
-Frank said in confusion.
+“Julie?”
+Frank greeted.

 “Carrie still here?” the brunette asked blankly.

 “Er, well, yeah… Julie, your hair’s dripping wet, don’t you have an umbrella?”